R0bL/Project_Initiation_DS5500/README.md

 Data Source: Utilize the SEC's EDGAR system for 8-K filings access

-Reference: Consult "Measuring Disclosure Using 8-K Filings" for methodology insights
+Consult "Measuring Disclosure Using 8-K Filings" for methodology insights

 #### 2. Data Extraction and Preprocessing